mbpfws/elecosys-app/CONTEXT_DIARY.md

 - Implement API key management
 - Set up avatar upload with Supabase Storage

+#### Commits
+- Committed and pushed all changes for Task 2.1 (Implement Supabase Authentication) with commit message "Implement Supabase Authentication (Task 2.1)"

 ## Project Structure Reference

 Key directories and files for the current implementation: